A USA TODAY bestseller. Now in Paperback.

 What's it really like to publish a novel?
-Sign up to receive my quarterly letter, "True Stories from a First-Time Novelist," for the inside scoop on publishing, a new giveaway for each issue, tips for writers, book recommendations, special offers and new releases.
+Sign up to receive my occasional letter, "True Stories from a First-Time Novelist," for the inside scoop on publishing, a new giveaway for each issue, tips for writers, book recommendations, special offers and new releases.